Tando Allahyar: Languages

 Sindhi, Siraiki and Urdu, are the main languages spoken.
 Other languages including Rajisthani Qaimkhani Khanzada, dhatki, Marwari, Balochi Punjabi and Brahui as well some Dravidian languages.

 Architecture

 Tando Allahyar is a bustling town with mango tree lined streets.
 Old buildings are topped by chimney-like air cooling devices that catch the breeze.

 Education

 Rates of literacy are greater in the urban than the rural areas of Tando Allahyar.

-Tando Allahyar is a marginalised, lower-income area, with state involvement limited to constructing school buildings and providing teachers.Tando Allahyar has witnessed a significant improvement in education following the recent large-scale appointment of new and talented JEST and PST teachers in government schools.
-These teachers have received professional training from prestigious institutions and are now applying their knowledge to enhance the teaching and learning experience of students, the prof of this is the participation of Region Hyderabad in International UNESCO 2.0 competition in which Tando Allahyar have won different Awards and Appreciations.".
+Tando Allahyar is a lower-income area, with state involvement limited to constructing school buildings and providing teachers.Tando Allahyar has witnessed a major improvement in education following the recent large-scale appointment of skilled JEST and PST teachers in government schools.
+These teachers have received professional training from institutions and are now applying their knowledge to better the teaching and learning experience of students, the proof of this is the participation of Region Hyderabad in International UNESCO 2.0 competition in which Tando Allahyar have won different Awards and Appreciations.".